Why do you need to read another blog?

 Who am I?

-I love to write and serve the editor for InfoStreet’s Small Business Blog and have had articles published recently in eWeek, Computing Now and Brilliant Results.
+I love to write and have written articles for InfoStreet’s Small Business Blog, eWeek, Computer User, Computing Now and Brilliant Results.
 And of course, Don’t Bang Your Head, which is part work and a whole lot of fun.